choyoon88/psychopath-test/README.md

 ### 4. Instruction
 - User is greeted by the name and the country they entered.
+- Country is capitalized.
 - Instruction of how to do the test is shown.
 - User should press Enter to continue.
   ![instsruction](readme-images/04_instruction.png)

 ### 5. Question
 - Question from 1 to 6 will show up accordingly.
-- User should answer by entering either a, b, e, d or e.
+- User should answer by entering either a, b, c, d or e.
+- Inputting the answer with capital letters will also be accepted since all answers will be converted to lowercase.
 - Next question will show up once the user enters the answer.
   ![question](readme-images/05_question.png)